gdog2u/GenesEngine/README.md

 # GenesEngine
-This is a test commit.
+This is program is an attempt to create a thriving ecosystem based entirely on the spread of genetics.
+It currently revolves entirely my "flowers" but other entities are planned.